Letters and Files on Church Policy by Frederick the Wise and John the Constant 1513 to 1532

 The Hybrid Edition is Created in the TCDH

 Based on a project-specific instance of the virtual research environment FuD, the sources were systematically inventoried with the associated metadata, registers were created and selected full texts were transcribed.
 With the help of the FuD analysis components, among other things, specific occurrences in the transcriptions are linked to the registers and the texts are made accessible through textual criticism and factual comments.
-In addition, the TCDH developed a project-specific LaTeX template for a PDF print version of the documents, which is stored directly in FuD.
-On the basis of the raw data, the TCDH prepared the print-ready publication of the first volume for the publisher.
-As a further part of the hybrid edition, the TCDH designed and implemented an online publication environment that transfers the data managed in FuD into a digital edition.
+In addition, Martin Sievers developed a project-specific LaTeX template for a PDF print version of the documents, which is stored directly in FuD.
+On the basis of the raw data, he prepared the print-ready publication of the first volume for the publisher.
+As a further part of the hybrid edition, Radoslav Petkov designed and implemented an online publication environment that transfers the data managed in FuD into a digital edition.
 It provides users with a modern view of documents that have already been made accessible.